-Let’s talk about your nose hair.
+Let's talk about your nose hair.
 We know.
-It’s not a sexy topic, but that’s kind of the point.
+It's not a sexy topic, but that's kind of the point.
+Have you found yourself wondering how to trim nose hair?
 Most guys understand that nose hair is a turn-off.
-You realize that it’s something you should probably manage if you’re ever going to be attractive to a member of your dating pool.
-Despite that, nose hair is a nuisance that you don’t really want to consider.
-It’s easy to ignore it, especially when you’re young.
+You realize that it's something you should probably manage if you're ever going to be attractive to a member of your dating pool.
+Despite that, nose hair is a nuisance that you don't want to consider.
+It's easy to ignore it, especially when you're young.
 As you get older, your nose hair is going to keep growing.
 Some of you are nodding along already.
 Sorry.

 Why Do We Even Have Nose Hair?

 Considering that the hairs are unsightly and often annoying, what are they doing in our noses in the first place?
 We tend to think that body parts exist for a reason, and that extends to nose hair.
 The general idea is that it helps avoid large particles from getting into your sinuses.
 That at least makes logical sense.

 But, nose hair is a far cry from an impregnable shield.
 We all have the hair, yet we all get things up our noses anyways.
 In plenty of ironic cases, nasal hair actually exacerbates the issue of things getting up your nose (kind of like getting an eyelash in your eye).
 So, it's probably better to consider the true pros and cons of nasal hair when we think about grooming it.